Romapsp/it-roulette/README.md

 2. Open /prizeImages folder
 3. Put new images in .png extension.
 Note: the image proportions should be square (i.e. 4x4) in order to be displayed without any disproportions
 4. (!)
 Don't forget to add the spare objects inside the PrizeDB.json in order to display your images
+Note: Be sure that name of the image matches with the name in in PrizeDB.json file

+## Updating Songs

+In order to update the names, you need to do the following steps:
+1. In the root (it-roulette) folder go to /public
+2. Open /fakeDB folder
+3. Open SongDB.json file
+4. Add/Replace/Delete the objects with the songs.
+Note: the ids should follow each by each with +1.
+So, it should be like 1, 2, 3, 4 and NOT like 1, 10, 22, 40
+5. Open /songs folder
+6. Add/Replace/Delete the songs in mp3 format with the required.
+It's recommended to use or cut songs with the timeline you need (from 5 to 10s)
+Note: Be sure that name of the song matches with the name in in SongDB.json file

 ## Additional Resources